timblaktu/ansible-role-jenkins/README.md

     jenkins_plugins_state: present

+Fallback used when individual plugins in list do not specify `state`.
 Use `latest` to ensure all plugins are running the most up-to-date version.
 For any plugin that has a specific version set in `jenkins_plugins` list, state `present` will be used instead of `jenkins_plugins_state` value.

     jenkins_plugin_updates_expiration: 86400